theochem/resummation/README.md

 Resummation
 ===========

 Perturbation series (really any Taylor series) can be resummed to infinite order.
-This package offer several resummation methods to do this, ranging from Pade, Borel-Pade and Meijer G.
+This package offer several resummation methods to do this, including Pade, Borel-Pade and Meijer G resummation techniques.

 Installation
 ------------